schoenemeyer/UberCloud-in-Azure/README.md

 ## Step 2 (Azure Portal)

-Create and configure VM where you want to run the UberCloud Service
+Create and configure the Virtual Machine (VM)  where you want to run your application using the UberCloud Service.
+You will have to specify the name for the VM, the disk type, the username and the size of the VM such main memory and number of cores.
+At the end click on the "Purchase" button.
+After a few minutes the VM will be available on your Azure dashboard.

 ## Step 3 (Access UberCloud Service)